Misha-Mody/DemoReactPortfolio/README.md

 # TO RUN THE PROJECT

-1. Clone this repository
+1. Clone this repository `git clone https://github.com/Misha-Mody/DemoReactPortfolio.git`
-2. Move to folder
+2. Move to folder `cd DemoReactPortfolio`
 3. Install node modules by `npm install`
 4. Run the projects with `npm start`